JoyeBright/DataSelection-NMT/Tools_DS/README.md

 **`python main.py -ood_src [i-source] -ood_tgt [ii-target] -id [iii] -n [optional]`**
 ## Details and Tips
 - `usage: main.py [-h] -ood_src GENERIC_SRC -ood_tgt GENERIC_TGT -id SPECIFIC [-n NUMBER]`
-- `-n` is an optional argument while the rest are required.
+- `-n` is an optional argument, while the rest are required.
 - If the value of `n` exceeds the number of available samples for the domain-specific corpus (iii), the generic corpora will be divided into equal parts.
 However, it is important to note that dividing the generic corpus in this way requires a large and diverse enough corpus to generate similar sentences.
 - The original model had a word embedding dimension of 768, which might be too computationally intensive for some users.
 As a solution, we decreased the embedding dimensions to 32.
 You can access the final model at our HF repository using this [URL](https://huggingface.co/joyebright/stsb-xlm-r-multilingual-32dim).
 However, if your system can handle the model with 768 dimensions, we suggest using the original model that can be found at this link: https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual.
 The tool is configured to use the 32-dimensional model as the default option.
 - We advise utilizing a single GPU instead of multiple GPUs to avoid potential conflicts that may arise from loading sentences across two separate GPUs.
 To specify CUDA device X, you would use this command: `export CUDA_VISIBLE_DEVICES=X`
 ## Cite the paper
-We kindly request that you cite the paper if you decide to use the tool.
+Please cite both the tool's paper and the original research paper (find below) if you decide to use the tool.
 ```
+@inproceedings{sharami2023python,
+  title={A Python Tool for Selecting Domain-Specific Data in Machine Translation},
+  author={Sharami, Javad Pourmostafa Roshan and Shterionov, Dimitar and Spronck, Pieter},
+  booktitle={1st Workshop on Open Community-Driven Machine Translation},
+  pages={29},
+  year={2023}
+}

 @article{Pourmostafa Roshan Sharami_Sterionov_Spronck_2021,
 title={Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts},
 volume={11},